TeachBooks/learn-programming/book/workflows/git/commits_remote.md

 ## Make a commit

+At this point we are ready to make our first **commit**, but what does that mean?
+A **commit** is the way that we tell the git software to make a record of the change that we just made to the file.
+That's it!

 Making a commit is very easy via the git panel, which you can access by clicking the branch-like icon on the far left side of the browser window ( {numref}`ide3`, just below the magnifying class icon).
 As illustrated in the figure, all changes are listed in the left panel, and you can easily edit the commit message and make a commit using the orange button "Commit to 'main'".
+The commit message can be extremely useful for reviewing changes, however, especially when working with multiple people. *It is important to write concise (limit it to 50 characters max), yet descriptive commit messages.* It could be useful to write your commit message such that it completes the following sentence: _This commit will..._.

 ```{figure} ../images_gui/ide3.JPG
 ---